 Studies have shown this would mean a 38-minute journey from Manchester to Burnley, and 49 minutes to Accrington, benefiting 170,000 people.

-The changes are seen as crucial because despite East Lancashire’s close proximity to Manchester, just 2.6 per cent of Burnley residents, and 3.6 per cent of people living in Blackburn, commute into the city.
+The changes are seen as crucial because despite East Lancashire’s close proximity to Manchester, just 2.6 per cent of Burnley residents, and 3.6 per cent of people living in Blackburn, commute into

-A number of reports, including last year's by leading thinktank Centre for Cities, have found poor transport links, notably the infrequency of trains to Manchester, to be the main barrier to the area’s growth.
+A number of reports, including last year's by leading thinktank Centre for Cities, have found poor transport links, notably the infrequency of trains to Manchester, to be the main barrier to the

 With 90,000 new jobs expected to be created in Greater Manchester in coming years, and increased congestion on the M66, tapping into the rail commuter market is vital.